 So how do you make sure you reward the right people?
 By answering the following questions:

 You’ll find that, as you specify the goals you want to accomplish, it becomes clearer who your incentive program participants should be.
-Let’s say, for example, you’re an HVAC manufacturer who wants to get the word out about a new, energy-efficient AC unit.
-You don’t have much interaction with your end-users because you sell your product through distributors and/or contractors.
-So offer incentive rewards for distributors.
-Channel incentives can give distributors that extra motivation to train on your products, participate in sales promotions, and choose you over their other suppliers.
+Let’s say, for example, you’re an industrial distribution company.
+You don’t have much interaction with your end-users because you sell your product through contractors or sales reps.
+So offer customer loyalty and incentive rewards for contractors.
+Channel incentives can give general contractors that extra motivation to train end-users on your products, participate in sales promotions, and choose you over their other suppliers.

 The above logic can be applied to any section of your organization, no matter what kind it is.
 Identify your pain points and the people who most directly impact those pain points.